dkypuros/sphinx-rst-rtd-notes/README.rst

 Before starting
 ---------------

+There are (2) repositories

 This will be my place to take notes on how to document with Sphinx.
+(1) This repository is called "sphinx-rst-rtd-notes".
+Keep in mind I will setup (2) another repository to actually create a sample sphinx project.
+This actual project repo is called "openshift-lab-001"

     - Setup new GitHub repo
     - clone locally